e-lab/torch-toolbox/Tutorials/Recover-filesystem-on-Jeson-TK1.md

 Now bring your TK1 next to the host computer.
 Jetson TK1 board, micro-USB cable and power supply are needed.

-1. Turn on the TK1 board.
-2. Connect TK1 board to the host USB port (directly connected to host's mother board).
+1. Connect TK1 board to the host USB port (directly connected to host's mother board).
-3. Press and hold `FORCE RECOVERY` button, located on the corner of TK1.
+2. Press and hold `FORCE RECOVERY` button, located on the corner of TK1.
-4. Press the `RESET` button, located next to the `FORCE RECOVERY` one.
+3. Press the `RESET` button (if the board was already on), located next to the `FORCE RECOVERY` one, or the `POWER` button (if the board was off).
-5. Wait a few seconds and release `FORCE RECOVERY` button.
+4. Wait a few seconds and release `FORCE RECOVERY` button.

 On host, type the command to check if the board got into recovery mode.